RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription.md

 ---
 Fixed Size subscription plans provide services designed for low throughput workflows.
 Several tiers are available, each designed for different memory sizes and integration requirements.

-Creating a Fixed (or Free) subscription is a two-step process:
+Creating a Fixed subscription is a two-step process:

 1. Create a subscription
 1. Create an initial database

 When creating your subscription, you'll need to know which tier to choose.

+(If you're new to Redis Enterprise Cloud, the [quick start]({{<relref "/rc/rc-quickstart.md">}}) helps you create a free subscription and an initial database.)

 ## Fixed size subscription tiers